glpi-project/telemetry/PROJECT.md

 ];
 ```

 What you can see here, is that the project name and URL have been customized.
-Both thos values will be used to generate the JSON schema file we validate against.
+Both those values will be used to generate the JSON schema file we validate against.
 You can review the generated schema file using `http://telemetry.yoursite.com/telemetry/schema.json`.

 The `schema` key permit to make changes in the schema itself.
 For now, you can disable `plugins` (if your project do not have plugins) and you can disable or change `usage` (the average counts).
 To disable one of those two properties, just the the key to false (`'usage' => false`).